Mindinventory/CombinePart-2/README.md

 # Description

 In this demo there is one UITableView, one UISearchField.
-We are showing the result from API into UITableVire using DiffableDatasource.
+We are showing the result from API into UITableView using DiffableDatasource.
 We applied the local search functionality here.

 # UI Controls
 - UITableView